JeremyYu-cn/book/docs/articles/privacy_security/Review.md

   - Description:

-    1. Traffic routed via encripted nodes.
-Each node descript one layer of encryption.
+    1. Traffic routed via encrypted nodes.
+Each node decrypt one layer of encryption.
     2. Entry point only knows first link and exit point only knows last link.
     3. Nodes are only aware of next link.